Poetry

 One day, I found myself weaving an egg sac,

-pumping my loaded abdomen back and forth
+pumping my swollen abdomen back and forth

 animatedly into the bed of my retreat.